odin-lang/odin-lang.org/content/docs/overview.md

 ### cstring type
 The `cstring` type is a c-style string value, which is zero-terminated.
 It is equivalent to `char const *` in C. Its primary purpose is for easy interfacing with C. Please see the [foreign system](#foreign-system) for more information.

-A `cstring` is easily convertable to an Odin `string` however, to convert a `string` to a `cstring` it requires allocations if the value is not constant.
+A `cstring` is easily convertible to an Odin `string` however, to convert a `string` to a `cstring` it requires allocations if the value is not constant.

 ```odin
 str:  string  = "Hellope";